SMVDGroup/SCORCH/README.md

 -U nphs
 ```

-SMILES ligands need no preprocessing; Problematic input SMILES are standardised using [Gypsum-DL](https://durrantlab.pitt.edu/gypsum-dl/), a useful and robust tool for creating 3D SDF and PDB files from SMILES inputs. **Gypsum-DL was not used to prepare training data, so if large amounts of your SMILES inputs are needing standardising there is a chance it may impact performance**.

-For pre-docked `.pdbqt` ligands, we recommend only scoring docking results in `.pdbqt` format (ideally from AutoDock or GWOVina).
+SMILES ligands need no preprocessing.For pre-docked `.pdbqt` ligands, we recommend only scoring docking results in `.pdbqt` format (ideally from AutoDock or GWOVina).
 Scoring results from other docking software might be possible if converted to `.pdbqt`.

 # Usage